gvSIGAssociation/gvnix/readme.txt

 And your SSH public key from your account settings (http://help.github.com/linux-set-up-git/).

-Roo source code is commited on gvNIX project at ``roo`` folder.
+Roo source code is commited on gvNIX project in the ``roo`` folder.
-However, Roo source code can be updated to a new tag with next commands:
+However, Roo source code can be updated to a new tag with the following commands:

 * Ask which branch is current:	git status
 * Revert working copy changes:  git checkout .